thekevinscott/UpscalerJS/docs/docs/documentation/index.md

 # Introduction

-UpscalerJS is a tool for increasing image resolution in Javascript via a Neural Network up to 4x.
-It's open source, free to use, and ships with models to use out of the box.
-Users don't have to install anything.
+UpscalerJS is a tool for enhancing images in Javascript using AI.
+It can run in the browser, Node.js, and in Worker environments.
+It's open source, free to use, and ships with models to use out of the box so users don't have to install anything.

-## Motivation
+## Super Resolution

 Increasing an image's size results in a pixelated image: